danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 But how can we distinguish letting in from getting in, save in light of a power to keep certain things *out*, like corpses and suitors?
 The power, that is, to be closed?
-And even if this were also the power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
+And even if this is also the power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
 This enclosure in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
 This boundary would also be what breaks in cases of corruption, laying us open, like a broken jar, to whatever lies outside.
-Or we might say there is a kind of hinge in being open that only works one way once it breaks.
-When Odysseus is no longer master of his door, for example, we could say that it no longer opens from the inside, to contain the outside in an act of recognition.
-His door now only opens from the outside, and exposes the inside to an act of transgression.
+Or we might say there is a kind of hinge in being open that works, once it breaks, only one way: outside in.
+When Odysseus, then, is no longer master of his door, we could say it no longer opens from the inside, to contain the outside in an act of recognition.
+And since his door now only opens from the outside, it exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed get into the house of Odysseus.
 Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.

-## Awareness {#awareness}

 On this account, then, only mere openness could be boundless.
 True openness is always bounded, or closed.
 But